 Even after having lived as undocumented persons in the United States for most of their lives, only after applying for and receiving Deferred Action for Childhood Arrivals (DACA). protection did many people get their first Social Security Number (SSN).
 With the SSN, they might have been able to get a job, purchase a house, and more.
 But what will happen to those Social Security Numbers if and when the DACA program ends?
 Will the numbers be canceled, and if so, where does that leave the former DACA holders?

-The answer to this is less clearcut than you might expect, as we'll discuss below.
+The answer to this is less clear-cut than you might expect, as we'll discuss below.

-On the other hand, having received your Social Security Number (SSN) through the DACA program, your card probably contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."
+On the other hand, having received a Social Security Number through the DACA program means that your card very likely contains the following text: "VALID FOR WORK ONLY WITH DHS AUTHORIZATION."

-That means that if you were to find another job after DACA had ended without your having obtained any alternate immigration status in the United States, and you showed the card to your new employer (in order to fulfill federal legal requirements about documenting your right to work), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).
+That means that if you were to find another job after DACA had ended without your having obtained any alternate immigration status in the United States, and you showed the card to a prospective new employer (in order to fulfill federal legal requirements about documenting your right to work in the United States), your employer would no doubt ask to see your work permit (also called an employment authorization document or EAD).

-And by all means speak to an experienced immigration lawyer about your options.
-There's a chance you might have become eligible for some other form of lawful status or a green card (lawful permanent residence) during the years you have held DACA.
+By all means speak to an experienced immigration attorney about your options.
+There's a chance you might have become eligible for some other form of lawful immigration status or a green card (lawful permanent residence) during the years you have held DACA.